We Stood Up: Reflections on the civil rights movement

-This powerful recording includes excerpts from conversations with courageous men and women such as John Lewis, Andrew Young, Julian Bond, Franklin McCain, Shirley Franklin and others who faced many challenges and overcame great obstacles.
+Produced in 2016, this powerful recording includes excerpts from conversations with courageous men and women such as John Lewis, Andrew Young, Julian Bond, Franklin McCain, Shirley Franklin and others who faced many challenges and overcame great obstacles.
 All became respected leaders in politics, education, community service and business.

 Listen to the album

 The anthology is available to the public on iTunes or to stream for free on Soundcloud.
 Share these stories of bravery, perseverance and triumph with your children to celebrate and continue the legacy of freedom, opportunity and equality.

 Stream "We Stood Up: Reflections on the Civil Rights Movement"Stream the full album on Soundcloud

 Personal stories that extend the legacy

 Each story and reflection focuses on a specific aspect of freedom and equality in America.
 These events and experiences had a permanent effect on these storytellers.
 Their perseverance and achievements during difficult times provides an inspiring a vision for a better world.
 To hear these stories and others in their entirety, visit the oral histories page.